thasup/travel-planner-app/README.md

 # My-Travel-App

 <!-- Describe your project in brief -->
-This project is travel app that obtains a desired trip location & date from the user, and displays weather forecast, country information and an image of the location using information obtained from external APIs.
+This project is a travel app that obtains a desired trip location & date from the user and displays weather forecast, country information, and an image of the location using information obtained from external APIs.

 *this project is part of Udacity front end web developer nanodegree program.*